-It is important to keep in mind that these conceptual categories or molarity do not exist in isolation.
+It is important to keep in mind that these conceptual categories or levels of molarity do not exist in isolation.
 A specific member of a group is, in fact, a behaving individual which is made up of cells which are in turn made up of atoms which are themselves made up of forces.
-Additionally, that organism is a member of a subgroup of a population where some proportion of the members of the population behave the same way.
-The overall population is, in turn, part of an "ecosystem."
+The group, in turn, is part of an "ecosystem."
 All levels exist and function simultaneously.

 A television can be used as a second specific example.
-The television receives signals and presents a picture.
-It changes with changes in the broadcast signal (stimulus-response relationships).
-It also changes as the result of changes made to its control knobs (reinforcement history).
+The television receives signals and presents a picture (just as a pigeon reacts to the environment).
+The TV changes with changes in the broadcast signal (stimulus-response relationships).
+The TV also changes as the result of changes made to its control knobs (reinforcement history).
 But none of these deny the fact that the television functions within a particular standard such as NTSC or PAL (culture), and is also made up of transistors and diodes (cells).
 And that the transistors are in turn are made up of semiconductors (chemicals), and that most basically the semiconductors are themselves made up of forces.
-(Note that at the most basic levels a television and a human function for the same reasons; the fundamental forces are the same and the chemical processes are the same.)
+(Note that at the two most basic levels a television and a human function for the same reasons; the fundamental forces are the same and the chemical processes are the same.)
 The fact is that the behavior of either a person or a TV is a combination of factors operating at both more molar and more molecular levels.
 Alterations at any level of molarity of the internal components or the molar context of either the television set or of the pigeon can have effects on the TV or pigeon.

-But in both cases psychologists are most typically interested in only the input/output relationships of the individual.
+Psychologists are most typically interested in only the input/output relationships of an individual organism.
 What does the pigeon, as a whole, do when the light is turned on?
-What does the TV set, as a whole, do when the channel 6 broadcast signal contains a red and blue cross hatch?
+(In the metaphor, what does the TV set, as a whole, do when the channel 6 broadcast signal contains a red and blue cross hatch)

 Successively more molecular, or reductionistic explanations could be viewed as the "inner" causative forces for the emergent properties of more molar phenomena.
-But that is only one meaning for "cause."
-It is, in fact, more appropriate to see cause at the same level of analysis (how does what comes out change as a function of what contingencies or knobs we change).
-Recall the discussion on the difference between a reductionistic and a correlative explanation given earlier.
+But as was previously discussed, that is only one meaning for "cause."
+It is, in fact, more productive to see cause at the same level of analysis (how does what comes out change as a function of what contingencies or knobs were changed).
+Recall the discussion on the difference between a reductionistic and a correlative explanation given in Chapter 6.